Onyx-Protocol/Onyx/docs/building-applications/real-time-transaction-processing.md

 Transaction feeds can be created either in the Chain Core Dashboard, or from your application.
 When creating a feed, you can provide a [transaction filter expression](../building-applications/query-filters) so that the feed only contains transactions matching the filter.
 If you don't supply a filter, then the feed will contain all new transaction activity on the blockchain.

-First, we'll create a new feed programatically, seting the filter expression to `is_local='yes'`.
+First, we'll create a new feed programmatically, seting the filter expression to `is_local='yes'`.

 $code ../examples/java/RealTimeTransactionProcessing.java create-feed